hl7dk/kl-gateway/input/pagecontent/StructureDefinition-klgateway-care-general-encounter-intro.md

 ### Scope and usage
 The Encounter may be instantiated whenever citizens and practitioners meet in a Danish municipality context.

-It is important in FSIII to be able to express follow-up encounters.
-In the planning state, these are documented by setting Encounter.status = "planned", and Encounter.type.coding = "opfølgning".
+It is mandatory in FSIII to be able to express follow-up encounters on Conditions.
+In the planning state, these are documented by setting Encounter.status = 'planned', and Encounter.type.coding = 'opfølgning'.

-Encounters which are finished may reported.
-This can be especially relevant for Encounter.type.coding = "opfølgning" and Encounter.type.coding = "udførelse af planlagt indsats".
+Encounters which are finished may also be reported.
+This can be especially relevant for Encounter.type.coding = 'opfølgning' and Encounter.type.coding = 'udførelse af planlagt indsats'.
 Use Encounter.status 'finished'.
+Reporting on finished encounters is optional.

 To report errors use status 'entered-in-error'